Those Who Can't: Premise

 Those Who Can't is a half-hour sitcom set in Denver, Colorado.
 The show follows three dysfunctional teachers, played by show creators Adam Cayton-Holland, Andrew Orvedahl and Ben Roy of the Denver-based comedy trio The Grawlix.
-More inept than the kids they teach, they're out to beat the system as they struggle to survive each day on their own terms.
+More inept than the kids they teach, they are out to beat the system as they struggle to survive each day on their own terms.
 Maria Thayer stars as the school librarian with a bubbling passion for life.
 The show is set in the fictional Smoot High School, named after the Smoot-Hawley Tariff Act.

 The show was originally set up for Amazon Studios who paid $50,000 to shoot the pilot.
 Amazon gave it a script order for 6 more episodes but ultimately did not order it to series.
 The show was acquired by truTV as their first-ever full-length scripted comedy and was ordered with 10 episodes.
 The acquisition was part of truTV's comedy-driven “Way More Fun” programming initiative.
 When the show was first created, Cayton-Holland stated they wrote the character of Abbey Logan (originally played by comedian Nikki Glaser), the high-school librarian, as the love interest.
 Orvedahl stated that in the pilot, Abbey "just sort of lived in the library and served only to flirt with Adam’s character.”
 The character and role was revised for the shows run at truTV and Abbey is stated to have become "one of the gang" with all the characters now on equal footing.

 The show holds a TV-MA rating due to language and sexually suggestive humor.
 Its title is a reference to the George Bernard Shaw proverb "those who can, do; those who can't, teach."